TGiles/static-site/index.md

 ## Contact Me {id=Contact}

-Feel free to email me at [tim@tgiles.dev](mailto:tim@tgiles.dev) for more information, or if I'm a good fit for your organization!
+Feel free to email me at [tim@tgiles.dev](mailto:tim@tgiles.dev) for more information or if I'm a good fit for your organization!

 [Download My Resume!](/resume/Tim-Giles-Resume.pdf) {class=resume}